LastEternity/cse15l-lab-reports/lab-report-4-week-8.md

 <br>

-Since our code is already able to catch cases that nest parentheses, brackets, and escaped brackets, there are no changes to be made.
+Since our code was already focused in order to be able to catch cases that nest parentheses, brackets, and escaped brackets, there are no changes to be made for this specific case.

 <br>